YounessRobia/wave_token_transfo/README.md

-# Wavelet Neural Operator - Phase 2
-## Wavelet Multi-Scale Attention for Vision Tasks
+## Wavelet Transformer: A Multi-Scale Attention Architecture for Vision Tasks

 Complete implementation of Wavelet Transformers with scale-aware attention for image classification.